 - Undocumented money transfers from the organization’s bank account.

-- Too many bank accounts rather than ledger reports
+- So many bank accounts and few ledger reports

-- When expenses recorded in a department are unrelated to the department’s needs
+- When expenses recorded in a department are not relating to the department’s needs

 While contractor, financial, procurement, and payroll fraud are the major fraud sources in organizations, there are still other general fraud indicators that shouldn’t be overlooked as they are still loopholes that aid the theft of public funds.
 They include;